NixOS/nix.dev/source/tutorials/nix-language.md

 - `derivation`

-  A built-in function in Nix language.
+  A built-in function in the Nix language.
-  It evaluates to a *Derivation* within Nix language and produces a *store derivation* in the Nix store as a side effect.
+  It evaluates to a *Derivation* within the Nix language and produces a *store derivation* in the Nix store as a side effect.

   The process of creating a store derivation is called *instantiation*.

 - Derivation

-  A data type in Nix language.
+  A data type in the Nix language.
   It is like an [attribute set](attrset) and can be used in [antiquotation](antiquotation).

   The character string representation of a Derivation is the Nix store path of its build result.